 Bomb threats, spurred by one woman’s fear of a transgender person in her local gym, have been reported in Planet Fitness locations across the U.S.

 Nearly 30 Planet Fitness locations have received bomb threats following a controversial social media post raising concerns about a transgender member shaving inside the women’s locker room.
-Police have received at least 28 bomb hoaxes in locations around 11 states; although no bombs were found, multiple businesses were forced to evacuate, according to the New York Post.
+Police have received at least 28 bomb hoaxes in locations in 11 states; although no bombs were found, multiple businesses were forced to evacuate, according to the New York Post.

 Everything started on March 11 after 67-year-old Patricia Sylvia saw a transgender gymgoer “with a penis” inside the women’s locker room of Planet Fitness in Fairbanks, Alaska.

-Just two days later, multiple bomb threat emails were sent to Planet Fitness locations in Rhode Island, Mississippi, Michigan, Alabama, and Maryland, as well as the Fairbanks Planet Fitness, according to Media Matters; however, the police found nothing and called the threats “bogus.”
+Just two days later, multiple bomb threat emails were sent to Planet Fitness locations in Rhode Island, Mississippi, Michigan, Alabama, and Maryland, as well as the Fairbanks Planet Fitness, according to Media Matters; however, police found nothing and called the threats “bogus.”

 “I think that fear caused Patricia Sylvia to act the way she did,” he said.
 “These laws and the fear that generates them are created in part by politicians and media personalities publicly saying that transgender women are just men pretending to be women so that they can perpetrate harm against women.
 But that idea is just not true and is unsupported by statistics.”